Travel Guide

 I emailed the Supai tribe’s tourism department before hiking to Havasupai, who confirmed that Fern Spring was still a source of drinking water and recommended I filter any water from Havasu creek or the spring if I was to use it for drinking or cooking.

-*Note: understanding your drinking water sources is critical before any hiking trip, especially if you’re hiking to Havasupai Falls.
+*Note: understanding your drinking water sources IS CRITICAL before any hiking trip, especially if you’re hiking to Havasupai Falls.
 If you are hiking into Havasu Canyon, be aware that there is no drinking water until you get to Supai Village, 8 miles from the Havasupai trailhead.
 Bring enough water for your hike, especially in summer when temperatures in the canyon are well above 100F.

 Sidenote about an insane thing I saw as I hiked out of Havasu Canyon: we ran into a solo hiker that had RUN OUT OF WATER.
 The tourism workers at the top asked if we had seen the hiker because they were about to emergency evacuate her out of the canyon.
 And this was in February when the temperature during the day was in the 50Fs.